 This section assumes you have added your Virtualization Service (VS) into SA and are managing your VS from SA, typically the SA Client.
-For more information, see Add Virtualization Service on page 39.
+For more information, see "Add Virtualization Service" on page 28.

-Figure 9 summarizes the VM template and VM life cycle:
+The following figure summarizes the VM template and VM life cycle.